diarmuidoconnor/diary-fyp-2-2022-23/README.md

 ###  Thu.
 Dec.
 8th (Meeting)
 + Prototype update - Web API now running inside a Podman container and responds to a HTTP Get with metadata about a local ePub file.
 + Niall must continue with the prototype and also commence writing the semester one report, with drafts of selected chapters for next week.

+###  Thu.
+Dec.
+14th (Email)
++ Received first draft of semester 1 report and I replied with some suggestions.